qsnjason/qsnjsclient/README.md

 Listing Models
 ---

-A list of all instrument types and names along with their current stats will be returned by the `getInstrs()` method after a client has connected.
-All currently available models are located within the 'net' key.
+An object containing all available instruments along with their current stats will be returned by the `getInstrs()` method after a client has connected.

 	qsn.connect(function() {
-		var models = qsn.getInstrs().net;
+		// All currently published models are within 'net'. var models = qsn.getInstrs().net;
 		console.log(models);
 	});